tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/structure.rst

 And each scope-folder contains events for that scope.
 If scopes confuse you, define them later, together with your :ref:`developer <developers/index:developers>`.

-You can start by wrapping all events into one single scope -- say "mywebapp" -- so your ``TATTLER_TEMPLATE_BASE`` folder structure would look like this:
+You can start by wrapping all events into one single scope -- say "myWebApp" -- so your ``TATTLER_TEMPLATE_BASE`` folder structure would look like this:

 .. code-block:: text